MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/get-started/upgrade-to-system-center-2016.md

 Update-DPMDiskStorage [-Volume] <Volume> [[-FriendlyName] <String> ] [[-DatasourceType] <VolumeTag[]> ] [-Confirm] [-WhatIf] [ <CommonParameters>]
 ```

 The changes made through PowerShell are reflected in the UI.
-ENABLE CLOUD PROTECTION
-Backups to Azure can be enabled by registering the server to a subscription on Azure Portal, downloading the vault credentials and Azure Backup Agent and setting it up.
-Here are the steps for the same.

 ### Protecting Data Sources
 To begin protecting data sources, create a Protection Group.
 The following procedure highlights changes or additions to the **New Protection Group** wizard.